gabrielfalcao/sure/README.md

 ## The idea

 Firstly, if you are not familiar with [Behavior-driven development](http://antonymarcano.com/blog/2011/03/goals-tasks-action/) I strongly recommend the blog post ["What's in a story"](http://dannorth.net/whats-in-a-story/), by [Dan North](http://dannorth.net), former [ThoughtWorks](http://en.wikipedia.org/wiki/ThoughtWorks) employee.
-And as you might know, ThoughtWorks [is internatially recognized](http://en.wikipedia.org/wiki/ThoughtWorks#History) as being the cradle of agile methodologies, which often includes using assorted automated test engineering techniques.
+And as you might know, ThoughtWorks [is internationally recognized](http://en.wikipedia.org/wiki/ThoughtWorks#History) as being the cradle of agile methodologies, which often includes using assorted automated test engineering techniques.

 Sure is pretty much just a layer you should use on top of [nose-compatible test functions](http://readthedocs.org/docs/nose/en/latest/writing_tests.html#test-functions).
 It